 Earlier, on the same day that the President’s Office announced that the Korea-Japan summit would be held, Chief Cabinet Secretary Matsuno Hirokazu, a spokesman for the Japanese government, answered at a regular press conference that “nothing has been decided” to a related question.

-Prime Minister Kishida said the day before, “Nothing has been decided yet” in response to a question about the Korea-Japan summit right before leaving for the United States to attend the UN General Assembly.
+Prime Minister Kishida said the day before, “Nothing has been decided yet” in response to a question regarding the Korea-Japan summit right before leaving for the United States to attend the UN General Assembly.

 Multiple Japanese Foreign Ministry officials predicted that the meeting between President Yoon Seok-yeol and Prime Minister Kishida at the UN General Assembly held on the 20th local time would be short-lived, Asahi reported.